skyrim-multiplayer/skymp/skyrim-platform/tools/plugin-example/README.md

 ``,

 7. Make sure `src/example.ts` is working.
 To do this, write `coc riverwood` on the command line.
 You will be teleported to the location.
 Talk to Fendal.
 You should take away 100 gold and the inscription `Thanks for support` will appear.
-8. Check that hotcode reloading works by changing the debug text in `plugin-example.js` and adding more gold to your inventory (open console and run player.additem f 1000) and talking to Fendal again.
+8. Check that hot code reloading works by changing the debug text in `plugin-example.js` and adding more gold to your inventory (open console and run player.additem f 1000) and talking to Fendal again.
 Now you should see your changed text in game!